Delving into Sequential Patches for Deepfake Detection: Approach

 \subsection{Cross-Patch Inconsistency loss and Cross-Patch Aggregation}

 After modeling the temporal relation of sequential patches in LST, we have a set of temporal embeddings of all spatial locations $\{\bm{\mathrm{z}}^i | i=1,2,...,N\}$.
-However, how to give a final decision is still nontrivial, since different spatial regions should represent different temporal features with different local changes, e.~g., pixel variation in the background region is usually less dramatic than that of the mouth region.
-In addition, there normally exist real regions (usually the background) in deepfakes.
+However, how to give a final decision is still nontrivial, since the embeddings at different spatial location would represent different levels of temporal changes.
+For example, pixel variation in the background region is usually less dramatic than that of the mouth region.
+In addition, there normally exist non-edited regions (usually the background) in deepfakes.
 Thus, directly adopting an overall binary classification loss on all patches is not the best choice.
 Instead, we propose to identify the inconsistency by global contrast, because forgery parts should retain heterogeneous temporal patterns compared with the real ones.
 Concretely, we achieve this goal through the Cross-Patch Inconsistency loss and the proposed Cross-Patch Aggregation.